-This year, macOS 12 Monterey arrives after Apple changed a whole lot about its desktop operating system's aesthetic.
+Today, macOS 12 Monterey is here and while it's missing some of the big features we waited for, it's still one of the best Mac upgrades in years.
 Brighter, with new controls seen in iOS and iPadOS, the Mac's overall look changed dramatically last year.

-And so this hands-on macOS 12 review will explain how Apple's adding lots of smarts to go with that new coat of paint.
-Live Text helps throughout the entire system, the Notes app is more capable than ever, and FaceTime's SharePlay and calls with Windows and Android users are neat (but sadly, some will probably just stick with Zoom).
+And so this macOS 12 review will explain how Apple's adding lots of smarts to go with that new coat of paint.
+Primarily, those upgrades come in the nifty Live Text, while the Notes app is more capable than ever.
+But while FaceTime's updates are neat, they're not all here.

-That said, we're still waiting for Apple to add the cool-looking Universal Control feature to the macOS betas, and some of the changes to Safari may not please all.
+That said, we're still waiting for Apple to add the cool-looking Universal Control feature to the macOS betas, as well as SharePlay.

 macOS 12 review: Release dates